zulip/zulip/CODE_OF_CONDUCT.md

     > https://zulip.com/development-community/#community-norms to learn how to
     > get help in this community.

-- Users sometimes think chat.zulip.org is a testing instance.
+- Users sometimes think, chat.zulip.org is a testing instance.
 When this happens, kindly direct them to use the **#test here** stream.

 - If you see a message that’s posted in the wrong place, go ahead and move it if